H1d3r/go-uac/README.md

 # go-uac

-A UAC bypass technique using Windows directory parsing quirks and DLL hijacking.
+A UAC bypass technique using Windows directory parsing quirks and DLL hijacking with support for multiple auto-elevate binaries.

 ## How It Works

 This tool exploits Windows' inconsistent handling of directory names with trailing spaces:

 1. Creates a directory `C:\windows ` (with trailing space)
-2. Copies `perfmon.exe` and a malicious `atl.dll` to the fake system32 directory
+2. Copies an auto-elevate binary and a malicious DLL to the fake system32 directory
-3. Patches `atl.dll` with shellcode that executes at DLL load
+3. Patches the DLL with shellcode that executes at DLL load
-4. When `perfmon.exe` launches, it loads the malicious `atl.dll` instead of the legitimate one
+4. When the binary launches, it loads the malicious DLL instead of the legitimate one
-5. Since `perfmon.exe` is an auto-elevate binary, it runs with elevated privileges
+5. Since the binary is auto-elevate, it runs with elevated privileges

 The key insight is that `CreateProcess` and file APIs handle trailing spaces differently, allowing this directory spoofing attack.

+## Supported Methods

+### Method 1: perfmon.exe + atl.dll (Default)
+- Uses Performance Monitor (`perfmon.exe`)
+- Hijacks `atl.dll` (Active Template Library)
+- Smaller DLL size (~98KB)

+### Method 2: ComputerDefaults.exe + propsys.dll
+- Uses Computer Defaults (`ComputerDefaults.exe`)
+- Hijacks `propsys.dll` (Property System)
+- Larger DLL size (~982KB) but alternative injection target

 ## Usage